shuLhan/awwan/_tour/00_README.txt

 cat {{.ScriptDir}}/output

+Which will output,

+  2023/12/17 11:44:55 -->  32: cat /home/awwan/tour/output
+  Hello world

-We provides an example files to follow along, that explain each command and feature in the awwan.
+We provides an tutorial files to follow along, that explain each command and feature in the awwan.

+01_local.aww

-01_local.aww - Tutorial on "local" command, to execute command in local machine using shell.
+  Tutorial on "local" command, to execute command in local machine using shell.

+02_script_variables.aww

-02_script_variables.aww - Quick tutorial on global variables that can be used in script.
+  Tutorial on global variables that can be used in script.

+03_env.aww

-03_env.aww - Tutorial on how to write and use environment file.
+  Tutorial on how to write and use environment file.

+04_env-set.aww

-04_env-set.aww - Tutorial on "env-set" command, or how to set value into environment file.
+  Tutorial on "env-set" command, or how to set value into environment file.

+05_env-get.aww

-05_env-get.aww - Tutorial on "env-get" command, or how to get value from environment file.
+  Tutorial on "env-get" command, or how to get value from environment file.

+06_magic_put.aww

-06_magic_put.aww - Tutorial on magic line "#put".
+  Tutorial on magic line "#put".

+07_magic_get.aww

-07_magic_get.aww - Tutorial on magic line "#get".
+  Tutorial on magic line "#get".

+08_encrypt.aww

-08_encrypt.aww - Tutorial on how to encrypt file and use it to copy file.
+  Tutorial on how to encrypt file and use it to copy file.

+09_decrypt.aww
-09_decrypt.aww - Tutorial on how to decrypt file.
+  Tutorial on how to decrypt file.

+10_encrypted_env.aww

-10_encrypted_env.aww - Tutorial on how to use encrypted environment.
+  Tutorial on how to use encrypted environment.

+11_encrypted_put.aww

-11_encrypted_put.aww - Tutorial on how to use magic line "#put" with encrypted environment or encrypted file.
+  Tutorial on how to use magic line "#put" with encrypted environment or encrypted file.

+12_magic_require.aww

-12_magic_require.aww - Tutorial on how to use magic line "#require".
+  Tutorial on how to use magic line "#require".

+remotehost/01_play.aww

-remotehost/01_play.aww - Tutorial on how to use "play" command using SSH in the server named "remotehost".
+  Tutorial on how to use "play" command using SSH in the server named "remotehost".

+remotehost/02_magic_local.aww

-remotehost/02_magic_local.aww - Tutorial on magic line "#local".
+  Tutorial on magic line "#local".